 How the test was (or will be) funded.

-Other services that the tester may offer that could have been accessed by a vendor.
+Other services that the tester may offer that could have been accessed or consumed by a vendor.

-The Test Plan (included or referenced).
+A reference to the Test Plan.

 Data regarding the tests run, including date and time, in a standard format so the results are clear and can be easily understood.